danielsenhwong/sackler/README.md

 ## Calendar ##
 A script to parse the Sackler school calendar RSS feed and output an iCal calendar file.
 Accessible at http://sackler.danielsenhwong.com/calendar (runs script and generates new file) and http://sackler.danielsenhwong.com/calendar.ics (target address for calendar subscriptions and file created by previous script run)

+### Details ###
+**Location** The building and room number of the event, if provided, is added to the beginning of the iCal `LOCATION` field in parentheses, which includes the information, but tells Google Maps to ignore that detail when trying to map the address.

 ### Recent updates ###
-_2016 Apr 13_ Added the ability to parse specific calendars from the Sackler website.
+_**2016 Apr 13**_ Added the ability to parse specific calendars from the Sackler website.
 Currently only enabled for Microbiology, which was specifically requested.
 Enabling this function for additional calendars just requires adding a new dictionary entry to `calendar_list` dictionary in `sackler/ReadRSS()`.
 Necessary items are the RSS feed URL as `rss_url`, a proper name/title for the calendar as `cal_name`, and a suffix for naming the ICS file as `cal_suffix`.

 Modified the URL routing in `passenger_wsgi.py` to handle subcalendars.The subcalendar stub should match the short name used as the dictionary key for that calendar in `sackler.py`.